justin808/justin808.github.io/source/_posts/2013-06-11-emberjs-rails4-tutorial.markdown

    happening", and then one gets accustomed to the naming conventions and appreciates how much code it saves.
 </li>
-<li>Be mindful that some EmberJs commands run asynchronously, such as commit.
+<li>Be mindful that some Ember.js commands run asynchronously, such as commit.
 </li>
 </ol>